fwip/autoswarm/README.md

 # autoswarm

-If you glued together automerge and hyperswarm, you get an autoswarm - a really simple way to sync a JSON document over the web, automagically.
+If you glued together [Automerge](https://github.com/automerge/automerge) and [Hyperswarm](https://github.com/hyperswarm/hyperswarm), you might get an autoswarm - a really simple way to sync a JSON document over the web, automagically.

 ## Example Usage